Confirmed by the Company1

 Near-average protein.
 Above-average fat.
 And below-average carbohydrates when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the chia seed, this looks like the profile of a wet food containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the chia seed, this looks like the profile of a wet product containing a notable amount of meat.

-Great Life Essentials Dog Food is a meat-based canned product containing a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Great Life Essentials is a meat-based canned dog food containing a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.